colgate-cosc480ds/lecture/quiz_guides/quiz3.md

-# Quiz 2
+# Quiz 3

-The second quiz will be held **in lab on Tuesday, 3/7**.
+The third quiz will be held **in lab on Tuesday, 3/7**.
 The topic will be SQL (Lectures 5 and 6 and Lab 3).
 Topics such as statistics, probability, etc. will *not* be on the quiz.

 Lab 3 is a good study guide.
 If you want additional practice, you can use the queries below.
 They are written for a database that is defined in a [file](pizza_create.sql) called `pizza_create.sql`.
 You can set up a database for it following the instructions from Lab 3 (create a database and then populate it with schema and data from `pizza_create.sql`)